 The digital clock on the night table indicated the passing of another minute.
-Timothy never realized until then how cruel a digital clock could be.
+Malcolm never realized until then how cruel a digital clock could be.
 Bold numbers on a lit screen shouted the time.

 “She remembered you in the end,” he said.

 “She was lying there, about to go.
 Linda and my dad were out of the hospital.
 It was just my mom and me, and out of the blue, she said, ‘Tell Sharon hello.’
 That was it.”

 “She wished… as did my dad… the same thing I wish.
 I wish I had married you.”

 Malcolm had been wanting to tell Sharon this.
 He almost did in a moment of grief over his mother a few years ago, and then decided no, not by e-mail.
 This was something for which he needed to witness the look in Sharon’s eyes, to feel her nearness.